particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Updated library database 2024-01-02

+Updated the community library database with any recent versions, also updated the compile targets so every library example has been tested with 5.6.0 and 4.2.0 on an assortment of platforms.

 ### Clarify use of Tracker SoM PMID pin 2023-12-23

 The PMID pin on the Tracker SoM should be left unconnected in normal use.